SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 In this case, 'token' is the token key, ‘index’ is 1 for non-indexed/basic tokens, 'data' is the token data, and ‘length’ is the size in bytes of the data.
 Note that sl_token_get_data() and sl_token_set_data() are specific for basic dynamic tokens.

 Now let us use an example to explain the usage of these APIs.
-As mentioned in the section [You need to do](https://github.com/SiliconLabs/IoT-Developer-Boot-Camp/wiki/Zigbee-Hands-on-Non-volatile-Data-Storage#12-purpose) at the beginning of this documentation, we needs to store the LED0's on/off status frequently, and restore the LED0 last on/off status after power up.
-As we have defined the token as above, then you can access it with the code snippet like this:
+As mentioned in the section [You need to do](https://github.com/SiliconLabs/IoT-Developer-Boot-Camp/wiki/Zigbee-Hands-on-Non-volatile-Data-Storage#12-purpose) at the beginning of this documentation, we need to store the LED0's on/off status frequently, and restore the LED0 last on/off status after power up.
+Since we have defined the tokens above, you can access it with a code snippet like this:

 ```
 ledOnOffStatus_t led0OnOffStatus;